CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 experiment = Experiment(workspace = ws, name = "scikit-learn-mnist")
 ```

 Let's load some test data into our notebook.
-In a later challenge, we'll use Azure Batch AI to train a more powerful model, but for now, we'll train a model with the CPU of the VM that is running our notebook:
+In a later challenge, we'll use a Azure Machine Learning Compute cluster to train a more powerful model, but for now, we'll train a model with the CPU of the VM that is running our notebook:

 ```python
 import os